CenturyLinkCloud/mdw/docs/_docs/guides/SetupGuideForTomcat.md

 ### Tomcat Server:

 ##### Create a Tomcat Server Instance:
 - To execute a workflow process you need a server running with MDW deployed.
-For debugging in Eclipse the easiest way to set this up is through a Web Tools Platform server instance.
+For debugging in Eclipse the easiest way to set this up is through a Web Tools Platform (WTP) server instance.
   From the menu select File > New > Other > Server > Server.
 Click Next and select Apache > Tomcat 8 (MDW) from the options.
 To be able to debug your Dynamic Java it is important that you select Tomcat 8 (MDW) instead of the standard Tomcat 8.0 Server.
 The server name is arbitrary, so you can make is something friendlier than the default.